lunfardo314/proxima/README.md

 * **Low cost per transaction**
 * **Leaderless determinism**.
 The system operates without a consensus leader or block proposers, providing a more decentralized approach.
 * **Asynchrony**.
 The architecture relies only on weak assumptions of synchronicity.
+* **Probabilistic finality**.
+Depends on subjective assumptions, similar to 6-block rule in Bitcoin.
+Normally 2-3 slots (20-30 sec) is enough.
+Due to the determinism, strong finality is not needed to issue follow-up transactions
 * **No need for a global knowledge** of the system state, such as composition of the committee, assumptions about node weights, stakes, or other registries.
 * **1-tier trust assumptions**.
 Only token holders are involved in the process, as opposed to the multiple layers of trust required in other blockchain systems such as PoW (which includes users and miners) and PoS (which includes at least users, block proposers, committee selection and committee).